kyomu2010/DiningPhilosopher/README.md

 A java program illustrating multithreading and concurrency

-Sample console output when ruuning the application:
+Sample console output when running the application:

 Philosopher 1 is thinking...
 Philosopher 2 is thinking...